AdobeDocs/graphql-mesh-gateway/src/pages/mesh/advanced/caching/index.md

 Example 3

-Public and private headers are mutually exclusive, since `private` is more restrictive, API Mesh selects the values associated with the `private` header.
+Public and private headers are mutually exclusive.
+Since `private` is more restrictive, API Mesh selects the values associated with the `private` header.

 - Source 1 response headers